 This natural heart-shaped coral reef formation is part of the Hardy Reef, one of the many thousand small reefs that make up the Great Barrier Reef.
 The many hundreds of fish species beneath the water is another level of breathtaking entirely.
-Check out these 20 breathtaking underwater photos.
+So are these 20 breathtaking underwater photos.

 In Helsinki, they celebrate the summer solstice with a spectacular bonfire as part of the Seurasaari open air museum’s Midsummer Eve festival.
-Here are 19 wonderful photos that remind us of why we get so happy when it’s spring.
+Celebrate the the warmer weather with these 19 wonderful photos that remind us of why we get so happy when it’s spring.

 Located nearly 9,000 feet above sea level in the Andes, Puente del Inca (“The Inca’s Bridge“), is a natural arch bridge over the Vacas River (a tributary of the Mendoza River), hot springs, as well as an abandoned spa in Argentina.

 Looking at this photo, the mind might go to tropical beaches in the Carribean or the Pacific.
 In fact, this white sandy beach beneath a cloudless blue sky is in Lower Saxony, Germany, and the water we’re looking at is the North Sea.
-These are the best beaches in the entire world.
+Still, most the best beaches in the entire world are in tropical areas.

 It’s hard to know what time of day this photo was taken because it was taken in the middle of June, when Iceland offers 24 hours of daylight thanks to its position in relation to the axis on which the Earth tilts.
 This particular spot is a geothermal area (you can see gasses rising from below) in Myvatn, which is in the northern part of Iceland.